Healthy, beautiful, glowing skin is being supported primarily by your diet.

 They are full of probiotics (healthy gut-bacteria) that enhance your digestion and gut environment.

 You probably think 'how is the gut linked to my facial skin appearance?'

 Imbalances in the gut ecosystem (the microorganisms living in and protecting your digestive system) are one of the biggest triggers for skin problems.
 If your gut is healthy, you’re less likely to have internal inflammation that leads to skin inflammations.

 You can make your own or buy fermented vegetables from your local health food store.

 If you want me to share my recipes for fermented veggies, just leave a comment below 🙂

 Not a fan of fermented veggies?
 You can also benefit from coconut yogurt, which is also a fermented food (and it's dairy free ;)).

 Your diet plays an important role in your over-all health and so to your skin's appearance.
 To promote glowing and younger-looking skin, eat green vegetables and fresh fruits, nuts, and stay hydrated.

-Having a very poor diet will lead to having a poor skin health.
+Having a very poor diet will lead to poor skin health.
 Malnourishment leads to changes in the skin, hair and nails.
-Supply your body with varied diet containing fresh fruits and veggies, but don't forget proteins and good fats.
+Supply your body with varied diet containing fresh fruits and veggies.

 Spice your food up and add drinking a cup of good green tea to your daily habits.